-For the years ended December 31, 2022 December 31, 2023, 2021 2022 and 2020, 2021, foreign exchange (losses) gains amounted to \$(2.4) million, \$(1.6) million \$0.2 million and \$31.6 million \$0.2 million, respectively.
-The change in our gains (losses) recognized foreign exchange in earnings from 2021 to 2022 all comparable periods was primarily attributable to the translation of certain intra-entity balances in foreign currencies.
-The change in our gains (losses) recognized in earnings from 2020 to 2021 was primarily attributable to the settlement of certain intra-entity transactions of \$33.1 million in 2020 that was not present in 2021.
+For the years ended December 31, 2024, 2023 and 2022, foreign exchange gain (loss) amounted to \$4.3 million, \$(2.4) million and \$(1.6) million, respectively.
+The change in foreign exchange gain (loss) in all comparable periods was primarily attributable to the translation of certain intra-entity balances in foreign currencies.

-Cumulative translation losses gains (losses) included in other comprehensive income for the years ended December 31, 2022 December 31, 2023, 2022 and 2021, were \$5.9 million, \$(2.3) million and 2020, were \$2.3 million, \$14.4 million and \$11.1 million, \$(14.4) million, respectively.
+Cumulative translation (loss) gain included in other comprehensive income for the years ended December 31, 2024, 2023 and 2022 was \$(9.9) million, \$5.9 million and \$(2.3) million, respectively.

 Item 8.
-Financial Statements and Supplementary Data

-REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+Financial Statements and Supplementary DataREPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM